morgancyber/osticket-prereqs/README.md

 <p>
 </p>
 <p>
 Go back into IIS manager and enable some extensions.
-To do this you have to go to Sites->Default->osTicket Then double click on PHP manager.
+To do this you have to go to Sites-->Default-->osTicket Then double click on PHP manager.
 Click on "Disable or enable an extension" Enable "php_intl.dll" & "php_opcache.dll" then refresh the osTicket webserver and obsereve the changes "Intl Extension" should now be enabled.
 </p>
 <img src="https://i.imgur.com/APZgUTT.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>